OlegKunitsyn/gcblunit/README.md

 ```

 ### Writing Tests
-Tests are simple COBOL programs that allow futher execution (without `stop run`).
+Tests are simple COBOL programs that allow further execution (without `stop run`).
 There is no code-generation tricks nor injections.
 The assertions are GnuCOBOL programs and await two values - expected and actual, respectively:

 ```